- US Online Poker

-The state lottery was the beneficiary of a 2017 law allowing it to expand.
-In an effort to modernize its platform and appeal to younger customers, the lottery is rolling out a comprehensive upgrade to its product.
-There are new games in store, new ways to play, and new venues in which to play them.
+In an effort to modernize its platform and appeal to younger customers, the agency is building out a comprehensive digital upgrade to its product.

 The information required to establish an iLottery account includes:

-Keno is available at a number of food, beverage and retail locations throughout the state.
-Hundreds of them, in fact.
+Keno is available at hundreds of food, beverage and retail locations throughout the state.

-Those keno monitors now serve a dual purpose.
+Those Keno monitors now serve a dual purpose.
 The lottery has begun offering virtual sports betting, too.
-Some online casinos also offer the product in the US — SugarHouse Casino, for example — but the PA lottery is the first state entity to do so.
+Some online casinos also offer the product in the US, but the PA lottery is the first state entity to do so.

 Again, some explanation may be in order.
 Virtual sports are simulated sporting events “broadcast” by the operator.
 The quotes are there because these aren’t actual sports broadcasts; they’re just digital simulations.
 The outcomes are determined by what is essentially a random number generator.